As passionate as I can be about things, I’ve only just begun to connect with the spectrum of emotions I had buried all

 As for me this year, I am to take neither Fastrak nor Toll in the homeschooling and all the TO DOs but to stay the course, on foot.
 Grounded.
 I am working on keeping more grounded, attuned to my needs.
 All 90 pounds of me have felt as though I could blow away with the wind.
 I was surprised to find the other day that the inviting rebounder didn’t feel as good as the treadmill I am usually not dying to hop on.
 My feet sought firmness.
 It feels good to be cooking again, chopping my beets, the juice of the earth on my hands.
 I am seeing that it’s not either-or, where I thought life had me in the teeth between the dictates of my indicative circumstances and muzzled hopes.
 This path of nurture will slowly give way to possibilities.

 It was a summer sun and autumn wind.
-He felt both uncomfortable and snug in the sweater as the heat bore through and the air blew in tidal breaths about him.
+He felt both awkward and snug in the sweater as the heat bore through and the air blew in tidal breaths about him.
 He couldn’t help look up as he made his way down the gully using his spade for a walking stick.
 The sky, a wash of azure, held out a gorgeous cleanness – a tableau vivant of redemption after the fierce rain.

 Reminding himself to breathe with the wind softening above, he followed the redolent trail of conifer to a line of trees struck by sun.
 Right there, by the rock.
 That’s where he’d dig.
 The clods eventually gave way because they had to.
 All those years: longing and defeat marked a hundred thousand steps that had made a life, and he hadn’t lived.
 The dirt crumbled under the work of sure hands.
 When he made his way back out to the deepening sunlight and noise, will people know that his heart had stopped, that in death he had prevailed over beguiling hope?
 No. They will just believe his depthless smile.
 The hollow was now big enough.
 Calloused palms smoothed the bottom and bending, like a father over the cradle, he buried his dreams.